bekk/bekk-christmas/post/react/🎶on-the-third-day-of-christmas-a-developer-sent-to-me-3-react-security-tips.md

   functionality can be.
 We all might say security on our minds, but we often rely on somebody else to handle this.
 Luckily, modern web frameworks, like React, come with built-in security against one of the dangers of the web – Cross Site Scripting (XSS) attacks.
-What does React defend us from and more importantly what does it not?
+But what does React actually defend us from and more importantly what does it not?
 links:
   - title: "OWASP top ten: Cross site scripting"
     url: https://owasp.org/www-project-top-ten/2017/A7_2017-Cross-Site_Scripting_(XSS)